 Conclusion: The Architecture of Influence

 In a world saturated with noise and quick takes, the discipline of argumentation offers a way to think and speak with clarity, honesty, and impact.
-Still, by grounding our claims in empathy and structuring them with intention, we do more than persuade—we contribute to a more thoughtful, more connected public discourse.
+But by grounding our claims in empathy and structuring them with intention, we do more than persuade—we contribute to a more thoughtful, more connected public discourse.
 The goal is not to win at all costs, but to be heard, understood, and, perhaps, to understand.